fl-yu/CUT-RUNTools-2.0/docs/bulk-DIRECTORY.md

 ## The directory structure of input and output folders

-*A typical input and output data structure for the typical bulk data analysis*
+*A typical input and output data structure for the bulk data analysis*

 ```